danko1122q/vel-shell/README.md

 # vel

-Vel is a lightweight, embeddable scripting language interpreter written in C99.
-It is designed as a shell-like command language with a Tcl-inspired syntax, built-in POSIX job control, a template engine, and a clean C embedding API.
+Vel is a lightweight, embeddable scripting language interpreter written in C. It is designed as a shell-like command language with a clean syntax, built-in POSIX job control, a template engine, and a clean C embedding API.

 ## Features

-- Tcl-inspired command/word syntax
+- Command/word syntax: every statement is a command invocation
-- First-class functions with closures via lexical scoping
+- First-class functions with lexical scoping
 - Reference-counted string values with copy-on-write semantics
 - Built-in POSIX job control: background jobs, pipelines, signal handling
 - Embedded template engine with `<?vel ... ?>` tags
 - Auto-execution of external programs found on `PATH`
 - Shebang (`#!/usr/bin/env vel`) support
-- Expression evaluator with integer overflow detection
+- Expression evaluator with integer overflow detection and power operator (`**`)
 - Readline support (optional, compile-time flag)
 - Clean public C API for embedding in other applications
 - Cross-platform: Linux, macOS, and partial Windows support